h2oai/sparkling-water/README.md

 ### Run PySparkling
 Sparkling Water can be also used directly from pySpark.

+In order to use PySparkling, please ensure the following python packages are available on the system:  `six`, `future`, `requests` and `tabulate`.
+The required packages are installed automatically in case when PySparkling is installed from PyPi (this option will be available soon).

 1. First, build a package:
   ```
   ./gradlew build -x check